melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Allocation of Yield Among Federal Management Areas

-The 2021 northern California base model for vermilion represents U.S. waters between \PtC and the California-Oregon border \CAOR.
-Federal management of the minor shelf rockfish, which includes vermilion, is based on areas north and south of \CapeM, near Cape Mendocino.
-Therefore, yield estimates from the northern California base model must be divided between the northern and southern management areas in order to determine the contribution of vermilion to the minor nearshore rockfish overfishing limit (OFL).
+The 2021 northern California base model for vermilion rockfish represents U.S. waters between \PtC and the California-Oregon border \CAOR.
+Federal management of the minor shelf rockfish, which includes vermilion rockfish, is based on areas north and south of \CapeM, near Cape Mendocino.
+Therefore, yield estimates from the northern California base model must be divided between the northern and southern management areas in order to determine the contribution of vermilion rockfish to the minor nearshore rockfish overfishing limit (OFL).

 Allocation of the OFL could, ideally, be based on a fishery-independent survey of abundance, but lacking that information several alternatives exist.
 Previous allocations have used catch as a proxy for abundance when no other information was available [@Dick2010; @Dick2011].
-Recent catches of vermilion in the recreational and commercial sectors suggest that roughly 4.8% and 2.8%, respectively, of catches in these sectors are landed north of Cape Mendocino (Tables \@ref(tab:rec-split) and \@ref(tab:com-split)).
+Recent catches of vermilion rockfish in the recreational and commercial sectors suggest that roughly 4.8% and 2.8%, respectively, of catches in these sectors are landed north of Cape Mendocino (Tables \@ref(tab:rec-split) and \@ref(tab:com-split)).
 Removals for the recreational fleet are in numbers of fish and removals from the commercial fleet are in mt, to be consistent with the assessment inputs.

 Recent advances in habitat mapping allow us to estimate the relative amount of reef habitat within state waters (0-3 nm) in each area, e.g., the [California Seafloor Mapping Project](https://walrus.wr.usgs.gov/mapping/csmp/).
-If we assumed that average density of vermilion is constant over the assessed area, the fraction of vermilion occurring north of Cape Mendocino would be equal to the fraction of habitat in the same area:  approximately 18% (pers. comm.
+If we assumed that average density of vermilion rockfish is constant over the assessed area, the fraction of vermilion rockfish occurring north of Cape Mendocino would be equal to the fraction of habitat in the same area:  approximately 18% (pers. comm.
 Rebecca Miller, UCSC).
 However, the assumption of equal density may not be accurate, and no direct estimates of density are available from a fishery-independent survey with adequate spatial coverage.